* This is the Consumer Version. *

 Physical stresses, such as a high fever, surgery, a major illness, sudden weight loss, or pregnancy (which can lead to a telogen effluvium)

-Psychologic stresses, including habitual pulling out of normal hair (trichotillomania—see Hair-Pulling Disorder)
+Psychologic stresses, including habitual pulling out of normal hair (trichotillomania—see page Hair-Pulling Disorder)

 Traction alopecia (hair loss caused by continuous traction such as from braids, rollers, or ponytails)